Spirit spouse: Oceania

-Sandwich Islands – "ʼaumakua could ... have sex with living persons during the night.
+Sandwich Islands – "ʻaumakua could ... have sex with living persons during the night.
 These spirit mates ... could be of help".

 Kaluli on the northern slope of Mt.
 Bosavi in Papua – "Mediums are men who have married spirit women in a dream".
 "The medium is always a man who is married (in a dream) to a woman of the invisible world.
 When he has a child by her, he is able to go to sleep, leave his body, and walk about in the mama world."

 Kodi of Sumba Island in southern Indonesia – A man "dreamed that he had an encounter with two wild spirits who lived in the forest ...
 The wild spirit takes the form of a seductive woman, asking for ... sexual favors in return for the magical powers she controls."
 A generation later, this man's son "was seduced by the wild spirit woman he saw and entered into a "spirit marriage" (ole marapu)" with her, she becoming "his "spirit wife" (ariwyei marapu)".